-There is minimal bone removed with the HemiCAP[®] & OVO implants, while existing joint replacements surgically remove the entire bone surface (on both sides of the joint).
+There is minimal bone removed with the HemiCAP[®] implant, while existing joint replacements surgically remove the entire bone surface (on both sides of the joint).
 This means there is far less of the natural bone to work with if future surgery is required.
-The HemiCAP[®] & OVO systems leave more bone intact, therefore providing more options should future surgery be required.
+The HemiCAP[®] system leaves more bone intact, therefore providing more options should future surgery be required.